 For the animated Scenario’s click HERE.

-For the event report, Letter to the Future: The Futures Africa Event click HERE
+To read about the launch of AWDF’s futures initiative Letter to the Future: The Futures Africa Event click HERE